appbaseio/Docs/content/docs/ai/ai-answer/index.md

 **AI Answer brings the following things**:

-- **AI Search** → Answer your user’s intent along side a faceted search
+- **AI Search**: Answer your user’s intent along side a faceted search
-- **Improved precision and recall** → By relying on both the keyword search (or KNN) passed to the LLM context window, the answer is always coming from the search index
+- **Improved precision and recall**: By relying on both the keyword search (or KNN) passed to the LLM context window, the answer is always coming from the search index
-- **Human-in-the-loop** → By reviewing sessions and the feedback from your end-users,
+- **Human-in-the-loop**: By reviewing sessions and the feedback from your end-users,
     - Serve the user intent with a human-in-the-loop,
     - Iterate on the analytics to update prompt
-- **Ready-to-go UI components** → Supported with ReactiveSearch, the industry-leading UI components library for React and Vue, you can ship and AI search in an hour
+- **Ready-to-go UI components**: Supported with ReactiveSearch, the industry-leading UI components library for React and Vue, you can ship and AI search in an hour
-- **No-code AI search** → (Coming soon) Directly ship an AI search solution with Studio - no-code required!
+- **No-code AI search**: (Coming soon) Directly ship an AI search solution with Studio - no-code required!
 You still get the code (with ReactiveSearch kit) that can be built upon.

 ## How it works